radixdlt/radixdlt-javascript/packages/application/README.md

 // "🙋🏽‍♀️ my address is: <THE_ADDRESS_OF_THE_SELECTED_ACCOUNT>"
 ```

-TODO: 👀 we might wanna make it possible to give each account a human readable name, or that might be something a GUI wallet _should_ be responsible for.
+TODO: 👀 we might want to make it possible to give each account a human-readable name, or that might be something a GUI wallet _should_ be responsible for.

 ### Fetch trigger